Ashley-Varghese/AV-evasion-payloads/README.md

 The code simply allocates memory for the shellcode array, loads the shellcode into the newly created memory and then creates a new thread for it.

 2. Shellcode stager that obtains remote shellcode and runs it :
 This is an advanced and heavily modified version of the previous loader, that will first obtain the base64 encoded shellcode from a remote server and then run it.
 AES 256 encryption was also added.
-Some code snippiets for the cnryption were taken from [this repo](https://github.com/Tw1sm/SharpInjector/blob/master/ScEncryptor/Program.cs).
+Some code snippets for the encryption were taken from [this repo](https://github.com/Tw1sm/SharpInjector/blob/master/ScEncryptor/Program.cs).
 The AES- 256 encryptor program is also included for this particular stager's shellcode.

 ## Nim payloads
 1. Nim encrypted shellcode loader: